 - potential side effect

 Active Iron is a superior choice to other iron supplements.
-Kind and gentle to the stomach, Active Iron increases the amount of iron absorbed by targeting the body’s site of iron absorption in the intestine.
-In fact, Active Iron is clinically proven to have twice the absorption compared to standard ferrous sulfate iron supplements.
+Being both kind and gentle to the stomach, Active Iron increases the amount of iron absorbed by targeting the body’s natural site of iron absorption, in the intestine.
+In fact, Active Iron is clinically proven to have 2X better absorption compared to standard ferrous sulfate iron supplements.*

-The groundbreaking technology in Active Iron works by protecting the iron with a special whey layer allowing it to bypass the stomach, where most iron supplements are broken down and oxidised.
-This means whatever your needs, you will be getting the maximum amount of iron and reduced side effects.
+The ground-breaking technology in Active Iron protects the iron with a special whey layer allowing it to bypass the stomach, where most iron supplements are broken down and oxidised.
+This means whatever your needs, you will be getting the maximum amount of iron with the satisfaction of reduced side effects.

-Active exercisers often find they need additional iron in their diets, and they can top up their iron intake during periods of sustained and heavy training.
-Intense exercise can put your body under stress affecting your ability to absorb iron.
-However, you need more iron than ever to help optimise your performance.
+Active exercisers often find they need additional iron in their diets, and they can top up their iron intake during periods of sustained and heavy training with supplements.
+Intense exercise can put your body under stress, affecting your ability to absorb iron, leading to an ever-increased need.

 Active Iron is the answer for many athletes.
 Active Iron Advance is Certified by the Informed-Sport programme, so athletes can be confident that Active Iron is free from prohibited sports substances.

 Many vegetarians, particularly women with periods, find it hard to get enough iron from food sources alone.
-As we have seen, plant-based non-heme iron is less easily absorbed by the body.
+As we have seen, plant-based non-haem iron is less easily absorbed by the body.
 However, for ethical reasons, many vegetarians do not want to take heme iron supplements, as this comes from animal sources.

-And the good news is, Active Iron is a vegetarian-friendly supplement.
+The good news is that Active Iron is a vegetarian-friendly supplement.
 The unique whey protein formula is also free from artificial preservatives, sugar, wheat and gluten.
-This makes Active Iron the preferred choice for many vegetarians wanting to supplement their iron intake.
+Active Iron is the preferred choice for many vegetarians wanting to supplement their iron intake.